 Allergic reaction.
 If you’ve had an allergic reaction to Rexulti or any of its ingredients, you shouldn’t take Rexulti.
 Ask your doctor what other medications are better options for you.

-It isn’t known if it’s safe to drink alcohol while taking Rexulti.
+It isn’t known whether it’s safe to drink alcohol while taking Rexulti.
 But alcohol could worsen some side effects of this drug, such as tiredness.

 It’s also important to note that alcohol use can possibly worsen your depression or schizophrenia.

-If you have questions about alcohol use with Rexulti, talk with your doctor.
+If you drink alcohol and you have questions about consuming it with Rexulti, talk with your doctor.
 They can let you know how much alcohol, if any, is safe to drink with your condition and treatment plan.

 Pregnancy and breastfeeding while taking Rexulti

-Below are details about using Rexulti during pregnancy or while breastfeeding.
+Below are details about taking Rexulti during pregnancy or while breastfeeding.

-It’s not known if Rexulti is safe to take while pregnant.
+It’s not known whether Rexulti is safe to take while pregnant.
 The drug hasn’t been tested during pregnancy.

 But extrapyramidal symptoms (uncontrolled movements) and withdrawal symptoms have occurred in newborns whose birth mothers took a drug similar to Rexulti during the third trimester of pregnancy.
+(Withdrawal symptoms are side effects that can occur when you stop taking a drug your body has become used to.)
 These withdrawal symptoms were reported after the drugs were released onto the market.

 Withdrawal symptoms reported in these newborns ranged from mild to severe.
 They included: